 By removing the cat’s claws, owners are able to protect their furniture and themselves from scratching.
 It’s the easiest way to resolve the issue of the owner.
 But this signifies a lot of trouble for the cat.

 Claws are unique structures that have played a big role in the evolution and survival of cats big and small.
 In some ways, they are similar to human nails, but it would be wrong to think that declawing is just like removing a nail bed…as uncomfortable as that may already sound.

 That’s because a major difference between claws and nails is where they grow form.
 Human nail beds grow on the surface of the skin.
 Cat claws, on the other hand, grow out of a bone called the distal phalanx.
-So in order to stop the claw from growing back, the bone it grows out from must to be removed too.
-If you have a hard time imagining it, this is what declawing would mean on a human hand:
+So in order to stop the claw from growing back, this bone must be removed too.
+If you have a hard time imagining it, the picture above is what declawing would mean on a human hand.

-What makes it worse it that cats are digitigrade mammals, which means that they walk on their toes (unlike us humans who walk on the soles of our feet).
+What makes it worse is that cats are digitigrade mammals, which means they walk on their toes (unlike us humans who walk on the soles of our feet).
 Removing the last toe bone means removing the structure that evolved specifically to carry the entire weight of their body.

 What Is The Position Of Veterinarians On Declawing?

 Even in the veterinary medicine community, the subject of declawing is hotly debated.
 There are some countries where veterinarians cannot perform the procedure because it has been made illegal.
 In others, they consider it a last resort option when all other interventions in preventing scratching have been exhausted.